impress-org/give-double-the-donation/readme.txt

 This is our initial release, huzzah!

 == Changelog ==

+= 1.0.1: September 8th, 2022 =
+* Fix: resolved a periodic issue where the donation fields would appear twice in a form

 = 1.0.0: November 5, 2020 =
 * Initial plugin release.
 Yippee!